TadeasKucera/AssessmentInvicti/README.md

 # Login Simulation (C++)

-This C++ project is my homework for Invicti job interview.
+This C++ project is a little HTTP request exercise.
 The aim is to simulate a login via HTTP POST request to [http://testphp.vulnweb.com/login.php](http://testphp.vulnweb.com/login.php).
 I selected the [CPR](https://github.com/libcpr/cpr) library for this purpose.

 ## Project Structure